-Medical Simulation Silicone - Anatomical Models & Training Phantoms
+Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

-✓ Why Choose Medical Simulation Silicone?
+✓ Why Choose Medical Simulation Silicones?

 - Realistic Haptics: Natural softness and resistance like real tissue

-- Minimal Shrinkage: Anatomically Accurate Reproductions
+- Minimal Shrinkage: Anatomically accurate reproductions

-- Platinum-catalyzed: Addition hardening without harmful by-products
+- Platinum-catalyzed: Addition curing without harmful byproducts

-- Skin friendly: Suitable for external use and repeated skin contact.
+- Skin-friendly: Suitable for external use and repeated skin contact

 🎯 Product Line Overview - Available in Webshop